SustainableCommunityDevelopmentHub/hugo_site/content/videos/2021/06/28/pumpbasics.html.md

 ### Head:
 - Pump head is the vertical distance that the pump can move water.
 - Usually measured in feet or meters.
-Total head accounts for the suction head and the discharge head of the pump.
+- Pumps typically have a discharge head and suction head; Total head accounts for both of these factors.

 The image below as well as the following website provides a basis for understanding pump head and the differences between suction and discharge head: https://www.pumpfundamentals.com/what%20is%20head.htm